gurditsingh/hydeout/_posts/test.md

  - In Second run we insert 1 million records with append mode it generates duplicates surrogates keys.

 	**What is the reason for this massive amount of surrogates keys collisions/duplication ?**
 	The thing is with monotonically increasing ID is, it returns a number between zero and some upper bound.
 And it only guarantees that the numbers are increased monotonically.
-You know, over the data frame there are no other guarantees in terms of the spacing between the numbers.
-So we're basically generating the same range of Numbers again, So there's no guarantee you'll generate the same numbers or won't generate the same for next batches
+So there's no guarantee you'll generate the same numbers or won't generate the same for next batches.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MzgyMDQzNSwyNjcxMzYzOSwxOTM3MD
+eyJoaXN0b3J5IjpbMTc3NzUwNzkyNCwyNjcxMzYzOSwxOTM3MD
 U1ODk2LDM1MTIzNjQ0NCwtMTI3OTAzMDA2OSwzNjMwNDkyOTUs
 LTIxMjI0NTgxMDIsLTkwOTc3NDMxMCwxMTQ3NjU0ODMsLTU1OD
 kwODA3NywtMTA0ODQ3NTk0NSwtMjA4ODc0NjYxMiwtNDUyODAy